 This is how it goes.

 Prepare your picture in the same way as before in Lightroom.
 Push the whites and blacks to get a good dynamic range Play around with the white balance to get a good separation between sky and foliage.
 Do this by clicking on the dropper in the White Balance screen and selecting various areas of the image to see what works.
 Clouds for example.
-When you have a good separation, forcing most of the colour into the foliage, increase the vibrance and the saturation on the orange (for example) until it looks too much.
-Leave it there, the more garish the better.
+When you have a good separation, forcing most of the colour into the foliage, increase the clarity and vibrance and push the saturation until it looks too much.
+Leave it there, trust me, at this stage, the more garish the better.

 Then “Edit in Photoshop”.
 Go to the Hue/Saturation tool and leaving it on master, play around with the Hue slider.
 You’ll find a vast range of colour combinations, have a play, go with what feels right.